SAFEGUARDING

 • always ask for written permission from a child and their parent/guardian before taking and sharing any image of them

-• always ensure that a child's identity is protected as far as is possible within any published material
+• ensure that a child’s identity is protected as far as is possible in any published material

-• ask that parents, guardians, children and any other person connected to them who may wish to share any of our published images which features other children to refrain from doing so unless they have the permission of the other children and their parent/guardian
+• ask that parents, guardians, children and any other person connected to them who may wish to share any of our published images which feature other children refrain from doing so unless they have the permission of the other children and their parent/guardian

-• always store photos in accordance with our data protection policy
+• always store photographs in accordance with our data-protection policy

 Members of the Public

-We ask that any members of the public attending our premises, events or activities do not take photographs.
+We ask that any members of the public attending our premises, events or activities do not take photographs of children without prior permission and without ensuring safeguarding protection in place.

 DECLARATION